-As shown in \Cref{tab:res-ls}, \difusco benefit significantly more from the local search post-processing compared to others, such as \deggreedy and \lwd.
+As shown in \Cref{tab:res-ls}, algorithms like \pcqo and \difusco benefit significantly more from the local search post-processing compared to others, such as \deggreedy and \lwd.
 This observation aligns with our earlier findings: If the solution after serialization exhibits a high percentage of smallest-degree node selections in the later stages, there is relatively little room for improvement through local search.
 Conversely, if the solution after serialization shows a low percentage of smallest-degree node selections, there is greater potential for improvement via local search.
-In addition, although all algorithms except \isco have improvements after local search, they still perform worse than \redumis.